skoomasteve/MEDIASTACK/README.md

 # MEDIASTACK
 A stack of tools for the average windows user.

-This project is still in initial development, you'll find the assets file a bit .. useless.
+I plan on re-naming this project, I have quite a bit of work done but I'm still in initial development, you'll find the assets here a bit .. useless, more to come soon though.